 - Once you’re done, click Apply and OK.

-- Open a new tab in Google Chrome and enter chrome://settings/content.
+- Open a new tab in Google Chrome, paste the following path, and hit Enter:

-- Inside the User Data folder you should see a Default folder.
-Rename that folder to Default Backup or delete it.
+- Inside the User Data folder, you should see a Default folder.
+Rename it to Default Backup or delete it.

-- Press Windows Key + S and enter power.
+- Press Windows + S and enter power settings.
 Select Power Options from the menu.

 - Select Additional power settings.

-- If High Performance plan isn’t available, click the Show additional plans button and select High Performance.
+- If the High performance plan isn’t available, click the Show additional plans option, and then select High Performance.

-- Scroll down to the System section and uncheck Use hardware acceleration when available.
+- Disable the Use hardware acceleration when available option here.

-- List of installed extensions will now appear.
+- A list of installed extensions will now appear.

-- Now locate the disabled extensions that you don’t use anymore, and click the Remove button to remove them.
+- Now locate the disabled extensions you don’t use anymore, and click the Remove button.